QuantEcon/lecture-source-py/source/rst/wald_friedman.rst

 ***********************************************
-:index:`A Problem That Stumped Milton Friedman`
+:index:`A Problem that Stumped Milton Friedman`
 ***********************************************

 (and that Abraham Wald solved by inventing sequential analysis)